-- to improve the levels of performance of its pupils at all levels and continue efforts to ensure students are secure in their next steps on leaving the academy trust with regard to employment or continuing in training or formal education. - to target Pupil Premium funding towards closing the gap for disadvantaged students and vulnerable groups. - to ensure that Caroline Chisholm School continues to be at the forefront of innovation in education and trustees and senior leaders will continue to evaluate and review the curriculum to ensure that it reflects and meets the changing needs of our pupils.
+- to improve the levels of performance of its pupils at all levels and continue efforts to ensure students are secure in their next steps on leaving the academy trust with regard to employment or continuing in training or formal education. - Pupil Premium funding will continue to be targeted towards closing the gap for disadvantaged students and vulnerable groups. - to ensure that Caroline Chisholm School continues to be at the forefront of innovation in education and trustees and senior leaders will continue to evaluate and review the curriculum to ensure that it reflects and meets the changing needs of our pupils.